Cleaning With Citric Acid – Your Ultimate Guide

 This may make you question whether you can mix citric acid and vinegar.

 The good news is that you can mix the two together.
-As citric acid, is, as the name suggests, an acid then mixing it with vinegar is simply mixing two acids together.
-Generally, there is no reaction when you mix an acid and an acid.
-This means that nothing happens when you mix citric acid with vinegar.
+You’re simply mixing two acids together, and generally, there is no reaction when you mix an acid and an acid.

 However, in most cases, there is no need to mix the two ingredients together.
 Citric acid is more than effective in dealing with limescale on its own, whilst vinegar has its own cleaning merits.

-Whilst citric acid is a common natural cleaning ingredient, it is important to bear in mind that it is still a chemical.
-One that can cause damage and irritation if handled incorrectly.
+Whilst citric acid is a common natural cleaning ingredient, it is important to bear in mind that it is still a chemical, and should be handled with care.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.